JorjaFox/website/_posts-old-blog/2021-10-05-the-talk-ndas-and-more.md

 You can watch the interview right now on <a href="https://paramountplus.qflm.net/c/1242493/1154423/3065">Paramount+</a> or tomorrow on cbs.com for free.
 Here are some highlights:

-<ul><li>Jorja repeated her explanation of how Jerry Bruckheimer asked her and Billy to do 'something' for the 20th anniversary of <em>CSI: Crime Scene Investigation</em> and it morphed into this.</li><li>She reiterated how lucky she and Billy were to get an ending at all, let alone a happy one.</li><li>Jorja (and Paula) are happy about seeing so many women in the field now, which is the opposite from when the series began.</li><li><em>CSI: Vegas</em> is more reflective of real life (with science and casting) than it was before.</li><li>The science has changed so much since 2000!
+<ul><li>Jorja repeated her explanation of how Jerry Bruckheimer asked her and Billy to do 'something' for the 20th anniversary of _CSI: Crime Scene Investigation_ and it morphed into this.</li><li>She reiterated how lucky she and Billy were to get an ending at all, let alone a happy one.</li><li>Jorja (and Paula) are happy about seeing so many women in the field now, which is the opposite from when the series began.</li><li>_CSI: Vegas_ is more reflective of real life (with science and casting) than it was before.</li><li>The science has changed so much since 2000!
 20 years of new science!</li><li>Jorja felt at home in the lab, but she's more comfortable with the practical side of science.</li><li>Jorja would love a musical episode, but can't sing, so would be playing drums.</li></ul>

 <h2>Chicago Tribune Article</h2>